-xii.
+v.
 Impairment losses on investment

 The Company reviews its carrying value of investments carried at amortised cost annually or more frequently when there is indication for impairment.
-If the recoverable amount is less than its carrying in making this assessment.
-The amount of deferred tax assets considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carry forward periods are reduced.
+If the recoverable amount is less than its carrying amount, the impairment loss is accounted for.